 The localization of adaptive forms relies on two types of locale dictionaries:

 Form-specific dictionary Contains strings used in adaptive forms.
 For example, labels, field names, error messages, help descriptions.
 It is managed as a set of XLIFF files for each locale and you can access it at

-Global dictionaries There are two global dictionaries, managed as JSON objects, in AEM client library.
+Global dictionaries There are two global dictionaries, managed as JSON objects, in the AEM client library.
 These dictionaries contain default error messages, month names, currency symbols, date and time patterns, and so on.
 You can find these dictionaries at

-Perform the following to steps add support for a new locale:
+Perform the following steps to add support for a new locale:

 AEM Forms currently support localization of Adaptive Forms content in English (en), Spanish (es), French (fr), Italian (it), German (de), Japanese (ja), Portuguese-Brazilian (pt-BR), Chinese (zh-CN), Chinese-Taiwan (zh-TW), and Korean (ko-KR) locales.

 To add support for a new locale at the Adaptive Forms runtime:

 Guide Localization Service.cfg.json file and add the locale you want to add to the list of supported locales.

 Guide Localization Service.cfg.json file, if already not present.

 etc/clientlibsto serve as a container for xfa and af clientlibs.